Kirksten3/pagespeedhelper/README.md

 # Google PageSpeed Helper gem

 A gem for Google's PageSpeed API.<br />

+## Features
 Leverages Google's generated APIs and in doing so can do batch queries of 20 requests at a time.<br />
-Can take any number of elements in a list, and will split list for batch queries.
+Can take any number of domains in a list to look up.<br />
-Returns a hash of the results.<br />
+Uses exponential backoff to handle rate limit errors from Google.</br >
+Failed rate limit queries are automatically re-run.<br />

 ## Installing

 Add to your Gemfile:
 ```
-gem 'pagespeedhelper', '0.3.1'
+gem 'pagespeedhelper', '0.4.2'
 ```
 Since it is still pre v1.0, minor updates will break previous functionality.
 Sticking with a specific version is best at this point.